-In the Email content you can get rid of the
+In the Email content, you can get rid of

 [lists_to_confirm] if you do not wish to reveal your list’s name.
 Also, just like the Unsubscribe part, the plugin directs the users to a post with the confirmation message, not a page.
 So, check out the preview, and if you don’t like it, edit it or create another page (not post).

 4. Send With…